Skip to main content

 settings.php

-• Always remove commented out example code when possible.
-This example code is always still available at default.settings.php, but removing it from settings.php makes the file more condense, and it is easier to see what is actually being used.
+• Always remove commented-out example code when possible.
+This example code is always still available at default.settings.php, but removing it from settings.php makes the file more condensed, and it is easier to see what is actually being used.

 • Always, if needed, include a settings.local.php, so that your local dev env can run differently: if (file_exists($app_root . '/' . $site_path . '/settings.local.php')) { include $app_root . '/' . $site_path . '/settings.local.php'; }